doloresjuliana/pibiapp/README.md

     Share the link with Nextcloud users that belong to the group corresponding to the module

-    Tag in Nextcloud the attached files taking into account the application, the modules, the identifier of the transaction and other related data
+    Tag in Nextcloud the attached files taking into account the application, the modules, the identifier of the transaction and other related data.
+Includes tagging of the Frappe transaction as file tags in Nextcloud.

+    Manage a history of versions in Nextcloud.
+When the same file is uploaded from Frappe with successive modifications.

 ### License